 With the Wyze Cam Pan, you can easily pan around (and tilt and zoom) to see what’s happening in every corner of a room.
-This makes it easy to pop in and see what your kids or pets are doing while you’re on the other side of the house.
+This makes it easy to pop in and see what your kids or pets are doing while you’re on the other side of the house (or away at work).
 An indoor camera is also nice to have in the event of a break-in or other noteworthy activity.
-This camera records in 1080p HD, and has six IR LED night vision that lets you catch events any time of day or night.
+This camera records in 1080p HD and has six IR LED night vision that lets you catch events in detail any time of day or night.

 Keep an eye on your family, pets, and valuables with an indoor mounted security camera.

-WYZE Cam Outdoor Starter Bundle (Includes Base Station and 1 Camera), 1080p HD Indoor/Outdoor Wire-Free Smart Home Camera with Night Vision, 2-Way Audio, Works with Alexa & Google Assistant, White
+Wyze Cam Outdoor Starter Bundle (Base Station and 1 Cam), 1080p HD Indoor/Outdoor Wire-Free Smart Home Camera with Night Vision, 2-Way Audio, Works with Alexa & Google Assistant, White with Camo Skin

 An exterior camera makes it easy to view who's at your front door or pulling into your driveway at any time of day.

 Eufy’s video doorbell is powerful and doesn’t rely on a subscription or cloud storage to work.
 The rechargeable battery lasts for 120 days on a single charge, and everything it records is stored locally and encrypted for added security.
 Footage is recorded in 1080p HD color with a 4:3 aspect ratio.
 It’s easy to install if your existing wiring works, plus it enables you to set up detection zones to reign in notifications.
-If you want something even less expensive, we recommend preordering the Wyze Doorbell, which is shipping in January 2021 and will only cost you $29.99.
+If you want something even less expensive, we recommend grabbing the Wyze Doorbell, which has similar features.

 Keep an eye on your front lawn, driveway, and visitors with a Wi-Fi video doorbell.